ryantarry/CoffeeDropAPIChallenge/README.md

  - An updated Postman (https://www.getpostman.com/) file (included in this repository) which allows us to query the API

 ## Optional
- - A web or mobile app (?!) app to interract with the API
+ - A web or mobile app (?!) app to interact with the API
  - Authentication (We use Laravel Passport at Image+)